 - We spread manure and compost with an old rickety horse drawn manure spreader.

-Last year, 2014, we raised 40 all heritage breed turkeys: broad breasted bronzes, bourbon reds, slates and spanish blacks.
-This 2015 season, we'll be raising heritage breed crosses and also some broad breasted whites.
-Once we actually get them, we'll update this section with their actual breeds and characteristics.
+We raise several breeds of heritage turkey as well as broad breasted bronze and whites.
 We do all the processing here on the farm with our own plucker and scalder.
 It's a lot of work, but we enjoy knowing exactly what our turkey's lives involved so we can guarantee their quality and that they lived the best life a turkey can.
-They eat lots of pasture and bugs and pricey, local non GMO turkey feed from Buxton Feed.
+They eat lots of pasture and bugs and healthy, local non GMO turkey feed from Buxton Feed.
 This year we may experiment with supplementing a bit of their feed with spent grain from a local brewery.